inverurie group logo

 Good walking boots, and warm waterproofs essential.
 Bring food and drink.
 Walking poles if required.

-Toilets - There are public toilets in St. Coombs.
+Toilets - There are no public toilets in St. Combs.

 Meeting point